Group-8-Online-Food-Ordering-System/CSF3023-Group-8/README.md

 - Description, Flowchart & Pseudocode for User Authentication
 - Create a GitHub repository
 - Create folder /requirements at GitHub and compile it in the folder /requirements
 - Create folder /introduction at GitHub and compile it in the folder /introduction
+- Use GitHub Issues and Comments for discussions

 ASNA SYAMIMI BINTI ZAINA (S79437)
 - (Menu Browsing): Functional Requirements 2
 - Description, Flowchart & Pseudocode for Menu Browsing
 - Record team roles in README.md in GitHub repository
 - Create folder /flowcharts at GitHub and compile it in the folder /flowcharts
+- Use GitHub Issues and Comments for discussions

 IZZHAM ZULQARNAIM BIN KAMARUZAMAN (S79478)
 - (Cart Management): Functional Requirements 3